Home Depot: Since 2007

 In August 2014, it was announced that Frank Blake would step down as CEO and would be replaced by 57-year-old Craig Menear.
 The change occurred on November 1, 2014.
 Blake continued with the company as chairman.
 Menear joined The Home Depot in 1997 and served in various management and vice-presidential positions, until 2003, including merchandising vice president of hardware, merchandising vice president of the Southwest Division, and divisional merchandise manager of the Southwest Division.
 He subsequently served as senior vice president of merchandising from August 2003 to April 2007.
 He then served as an executive vice president of merchandising from April 2007 to February 2014.
 Until becoming CEO, Menear served as president of U.S. Retail from February 2014 to November 1, 2014.

 The company had a data breach in September 2014.
 One major reason for the data breach was the practice of entering credit card numbers directly into computers at the service-desk and pro-desk, and in specialty departments including flooring, kitchen cabinets, appliances, and millwork, rather than using POS credit card terminals directly.
 The practice was stopped, and Home Depot offered a year of free credit monitoring through AllClearID for any customers who requested it.
 There were also reports of credit card numbers being stolen when used to make purchases on Homedepot.com.

-On July 22, 2015, Home Depot acquired Interline Brands from P2 Capital Partners, Goldman Sachs' private equity arm, and the management of Interline Brands for $1.6 billion.
-Interline Brands became fully integrated with The Home Depot in August 2016 with the Interline Brands website merging with The Home Depot website.
-The subsidiaries of Interline Brands are now companies of The Home Depot.
+On July 22, 2015, Home Depot announced it would acquire Interline Brands from P2 Capital Partners, Goldman Sachs' private equity arm, and the management of Interline Brands for $1.6 billion.
+On August 24, 2015, The Home Depot completed its acquisition of Interline Brands.
+By August 2016, the integration was progressing, with Interline's products being piloted in 20 Home Depot stores and its website merging with Home Depot's platform.